California Diving and the Channel Islands

 Wrecks of the Channel Islands

 California is not what would be considered a great wreck diving destination.
 This is due to many of the wrecks being broken up from years of ocean and weather conditions and a number of them just aren’t very accessible but what they do offer is history.
 Many are within the National Park, State or Vandenberg Military base boundaries and it is look and take pictures only.
-For the Honda wrecks next to Vandenberg they are closed off to the public indefinitely which happened just after the Sept.
-11th attack.
+For the Honda wrecks in front Vandenberg they are now closed to the public indefinitely which happened just after Sept.
+11, 2001.

 All the wrecks we have list in our resource section are within recreational diving depths although some are very hard to get to.
 There are a number of deeper wrecks plus others down south out of San Diego that we don’t have listed but with some good searching you can always find out more info about them.

 Because the Channel Islands are very diverse and large we have made two separate pages covering the wrecks.
 They are Southern Channel Islands and the Northern Channel Islands.
 We have tried to cover as much of the history and details of each wreck that we could.
 Some of the wreck diving sites you will find on maps and others you won’t.
 Over the years, Ken the owner of Channel Islands Dive Adventures has dived most all these wrecks.

 Marine Protected Areas

 In California we have Marine Protected Areas, Marine Reserves and National Marine Sanctuaries and each one is set-up for a specific reason with several management objectives for it’s specific area.
 You can read about each and how they impact divers at this page-Marine Protected Areas.

 Marine Protected Areas are setup to conserve, manage, and protect ecosystems, preserve cultural resources such as shipwrecks and archaeological sites, or sustain fisheries production.
 They are established and managed by all levels of government.